 So how do we get those numbers?
 Most lithium-ion battery cells are running somewhere around 2000 milliamp hours, or 2.0 amp hours.
 When you string those cells together in series, they still only produce a combined 2.0 amp hours.
 In a series, it’s the voltage that gets combined, not the amp hours.

 When it’s time to increase the amp hours, you string your cells together in parallel.
 Here’s an example from a typical 12V battery.

 Three 18650 lithium-ion cells are attached in series.

 Each cell carries 3.6 volts and 2.0 amp hours.
 Since they’re in a series, we get 10.8 volts (or 12V when fully charged), but still just the 2.0 amp hours.

 A different electronic device takes the same three cells but wires them in parallel.
 Now they’re producing just 3.6 volts, but 6.0 amp hours.

 In the real world, things start to get crazy.
-When you talk about temperature (both too hot and too cold), vibration, and other other environmental conditions, the voltage and amp hours start to get away from ideal.
-Those conditions are part of life on the jobsite though.
-In some ways, manufacturers set better expectations by simply listing a lower rating that is more representative of the real work experience (18V nominal instead 20V Max).
+When you talk about temperature (both too hot and too cold), vibration, and other environmental conditions, the voltage and amp hours start to get away from ideal.
+Those conditions are part of life on the job site though.
+In some ways, manufacturers set better expectations by simply listing a lower rating that is more representative of the real work experience (18V nominal instead of 20V Max).